HenrikLarsen/GameOfQR/README.md

 ## Rules
 The initial rules of Conway's Game of Life are quite simple: If a live cell has two or three neighbours, it survives to the next generation.
 If a dead cell has exactly three neighbours, it is born.
 All other conditions result in dead cells.

-There are several other rule variations.
-You can use the rule drop-down menu to choose from a list of already created rules, or you can experiment with your own combination by writing in the Set Rules box and pressing enter.

 ## Built With

 * [Java](https://www.java.com/en/)